 So what do you do when you end up in Babylon?
 That’s the place of broken dreams and the place where there is an end to the promises you once held dear.
 We need to answer that question because we all end up in our own Babylon sooner or later!
 That’s where you find yourself when things haven’t worked out they way you thought they would.
 When that marriage you held such high hopes for just ended.
 Or when that prayer you prayed for years looks like it’s answered with a “no”.
 Or when the kids you had such dreams for end up on the wrong tracks.
 Or when the promise of a good time in retirement ends up very differently to what you expected.

 There’s a field of social science involving a study of people, who experience suffering or trauma in their life.
 Researchers have studied soldiers involved in war from many places.
 As you’d expect, many people are defeated by difficult ordeals and end up withered in their spirit.
-These are valiant men and women who for reasons we don’t understand are effected badly by deep trauma.
+These are a many men and women who for reasons we don’t understand are effected badly by deep trauma.
 But interestingly enough, there are some people who don’t just survive these traumatic events.
 They actually grow through trauma.

 Researchers call these people “resilient.”
 They have a capacity to thrive in challenging, difficult situations.
 And there are certain characteristics, that tend to mark resilient people.
 When we read Daniel’s story, we see one of the most spiritually resilient men in history.